THINGS “NOT” TO DO IN PHUKET!

 ⦁ It is a common scam and very likely to happen if you hire a jet ski

 ⦁ Inspect thoroughly and point out pre-existing damages

 ⦁ Ensure they know you have evidence

 ⦁ Before things get too heated up, call the police yourself

 ⦁ If all else fails, get a lawyer

-The sun, the sand and the sea makes phuket one of the most gorgeous islands to visit.
-However just like many of the tourist destinations, Phuket too has it own dark underbelly.
-And if you thought it’s always all sunshine and butterflies, well now you know.
+The sun, the sand and the sea make Phuket one of the most gorgeous islands to visit.
+However, just like many tourist destinations, Phuket has its dark underbelly.
+And if you thought it was always all sunshine and butterflies, well, now you know.